3mosakr/embedded-systems/README.md

 my embedded systems projects

 to use this projects you just need to take a copy of any one you need from the my_examples file and replace it with project files like (application.c).

+you will find the proteus projects in the proteus_projects file.